Simon Helberg is one of those performers whose career is easy to underrate because he spent so many years inside one character.

 He was also more musical than the stereotype allowed

-The Golden Globes page on Helberg is short, but it highlights the crucial second act of his reputation: the 2017 nomination for Florence Foster Jenkins.
+The Golden Globes page on Helberg is short, but it highlights the key second act of his reputation: the 2017 nomination for Florence Foster Jenkins.
 That performance mattered because it reminded people that Helberg's gifts were not confined to sitcom behavior.

 In the film, playing accompanist Cosme McMoon opposite Meryl Streep and Hugh Grant, he had to do something subtler.
 The role required him to be incredulous, dutiful, technically skilled, and emotionally legible all at once.
 The comedy came from restraint, not from exaggerated panic.